CNSI adds new capabilities to probe the mechanical properties of materials

 With the MCR 302, scientists and engineers can measure the characteristic properties of fluids, semi-solids and solids.
 The possibilities range from everyday items — such as engine oil, honey and shampoo — to medical devices, biomaterials, polymers, hydrogels, investigational drugs and materials for aerospace.

-“With the addition of the Anton Parr MCR 302 Rheometer, NPC Lab users will be able to measure rheological properties of materials ranging from viscous fluids to deformable solids, including nanoparticle suspensions, polymers and colloidal materials,” said Michael Lake, BioPACIFIC technical director and staff scientist at NPC lab.
+“With the addition of the Anton Parr MCR 302 Rheometer, NPC Lab users will be able to measure rheological properties of materials ranging from viscous fluids to deformable solids, including nanoparticle suspensions, polymers and colloidal materials,” said Michael Lake, BioPACIFIC technical director and NPC Lab staff scientist.
 “This new capability expands the available toolkit for mechanical analysis in the CNSI Technology Centers beyond atomic force microscope–based measurements , which have served as a signature offering of the NPC Lab for over 15 years.”

 The instrument’s capabilities include flow, rotational and oscillatory testing, with sweeping amplitude or frequency at different temperatures.
 The MCR 302 also has a system ensuring that the lower plate reaches the set temperature before a sample is tested, and provides the ability to adjust the gap in the middle of measurement to compensate for heat causing the sample and the instrument’s cone to expand or shrink.